Chanda kingdom: History

 Kol Bhill was followed by Bhim Ballal Singh, who actually founded the Gond house of Chanda.
-Bhim Ballal Singh was from the Atram clan who subdued the other petty chiefs and established a kingdom by 870 AD.
+Bhim Ballal Singh was from the Atram clan who subdued the other petty chiefs and established a kingdom by 1320 AD.
 His capital was Sirpur, on the right bank of the Wardha River (near present-day Chandrapur) and his chief stronghold was the Mana fortress of Manikgarh, situated in the hills behind Sirpur.
-The next eight generations of Gond kings ruled from Sirpur until 1242.
+The next eight generations of Gond kings ruled from Sirpur until 1242 (according to the local /oral traditions).
 During the reign of Babji Ballal Shah, the Ain-i-Akbari records the kingdom as being fully independent, and it even conquered some territory from nearby sultanates.
 However, during Akbar's rule, Babji Shah began paying tribute after the Mughals incorporated territory to their south into the Berar Subah.

 After Surja Ballal Singh alias Sher Shah, the Gond kings started suffixing the title "Shah" instead of "Singh".
-Khandkya Ballal Shah succeeded his father Surja Ballal Singh in 1242.
+Khandkya Ballal Shah succeeded his father Surja Ballal Singh in 14th century ce.
 He built the fort of Ballarpur and founded the city of Chandrapur, surrounded by several legends.
 The next 9 generations of Gond kings reigned at Chandrapur.
 The Kingdom of Deogarh became enemies of the Chandrapur kings due to an unhappy marriage between their royal families and a treaty in which the Chanda kings were forced to recognize Deogarh's independence.
 At the time of this marriage, both the kingdoms were extremely prosperous and powerful, being feudatory states of the Mughal Empire and having strong military forces.

 In Aurangzeb's times both the Gond kingdoms of Deogarh and Chanda were included in the Berar Subah.
 The kingdom produced great rulers who developed excellent irrigation systems and the first well defined revenue system among the Gond kingdoms.